HUST-IOF/1DDCNN_OTDR-DTS_denoise/README.md

 - **Trained Models**: Pre-trained models and simulation data are provided for easy evaluation and testing purposes, which are in the result directory.

+- **Article**: The published article is included in the paper directory.

 We encourage you to explore this repository and contribute to this aspect.

 Thank you for your interest in the HP-RDTS repository.